'Break that silence': Ariki Rigby detective urges key witnesses to stop the 'secrecy'

 The 18-year-old’s body was found in a vehicle in River Road Recreational Reserve on September 5 last year after family reported her missing three days earlier.

-Her body was initially mistaken for a sheep by police who first responded to reports of the burnt vehicle.
+Her body was initially mistaken for a sheep by police who first responded to reports of the burned-out vehicle.

 Detective Inspector Dave de Lange said police investigating the murder of Ariki Rigby remain committed to delivering justice for her.